-Longines Master Collection Blue and Gray dial
+The Longines Master Collection Blue and Gray dial

 Although we have this year spoken about the Longines Record, the Longines HydroConquest and the Legend Diver Black PVD, the Master Collection is the brand’s most successful collection among the public, it sports quite a strong classical and measured style that inevitably embraces a lot of user types.
-The collection has been further strengthened in 2017 thanks to the arrival of two color variations mixed with different case sizes; four in one instance and two in the other instance.
+The collection has been further strengthened last year thanks to the arrival of two color variations mixed with different case sizes; four in one instance and two in the other instance.

-Leaving aside any discussions about the shade of blue used by Longines (a pantone that tends to be quite opaque and with soft hues that are consistent with the "posed" style of the brand) as well as leaving aside any comments about the chosen gray tone, this occasion is the perfect one to describe how these two new colors emphasize the features that make the Longines Master Collection attractive.
+Leaving aside any discussions about the tone of blue used by Longines (a pantone that tends to be quite opaque and with soft hues that are consistent with the "posed" style of the brand) as well as leaving aside any comments about the chosen gray tone, this occasion is the perfect one to describe how these two new colors emphasize the features that make the Longines Master Collection attractive.
 Moreover, in their conceptual simplicity (in this version, they are three-hands-watches with a date), this choice of colours makes these timepieces easily identifiable and recognizable among similar models proposed by the brand’s competitors.

 The Longines Master Collection is very well-proportioned between a classic watch and a sports watch, especially in its versions with a steel bracelet.
 The case is thin, but the bezel is as thick as the case side.
 This step translates into the inclined minute ring on the outer flange that gives a feeling of sportiness and depth while breaking the propensity to an excessive classicism of the Master Collection and is the design choice that confirms the quote, often overly-used, of “a perfect balance between classic and sporty".

 Between the two dials, I personally prefer the gray one; the blue version is quite well-done and the tone is sober enough, but the gray color is something new that we hadn’t seen in a long time and there are very few brands that, today, manufacture gray dials with a soleil finish (Zenith is one of them, if I am not mistaken).

 The Longines Master Collection Blue is available in four versions, all made of steel with a steel bracelet, the sizes range from 25.50mm to 29mm in diameter in the women’s versions, whereas the 3 men’s versions (theoretically for men) start at 38.5mm in diameter up to the 42mm.
 In the middle lies a 40mm diameter version.

 The Longines Master Collection Gray Soleil is only available with a leather strap and a deployiment clasp and it comes in two different sizes; 40mm in the men’s version and 29mm in the women’s version.
 As mentioned before, the main difference lies in the indexes on the dial, which are, in this case, printed Roman numerals.
 The retail price of the new models ranges from 1.510 euros for the smallest of the women's Longines Master Collection timepieces up to 1.790 euros for the 42mm version with a blue sunray dial and a stainless steel bracelet.

 (Photo credit: Horbiter®'s proprietary photo-shooting)

 Gaetano C @Horbiter®